On this page:

 Ted and I have spent quite a bit of time in Spain over the last 30 years, initially for holidays, more recently because it is as easy for me to work from Spain as the UK while enjoying the better climate.
 Our base is on the Costa del Sol near Málaga, from where we have travelled around many different regions of the country.
 This page aims to help others visit the places we have seen and, hopefully, come to appreciate Spain as much as we do.
 We begin in Andalucía the region that covers much of Southern Spain then move on to The Rest of Spain.

 Introduction to Benalmádena

 Benalmádena, Ted and Steve’s home in Spain, is located on the Costa del Sol, not far from Málaga city and airport.
 There are three distinct parts of the town.
 Benalmádena Costa is a popular holiday resort for Spaniards, Brits, Scandinavians and other nationalities.
 You can enjoy yourself doing nothing else but lying on the beach and drinking in the bars along the coastal strip.
 However, there is much more to the area.
 Arroyo de la Miel, a little back from the coast, is the main urban area where most of the locals live.
 Finally, the historic original village a few kilometres inland, Benalmádena Pueblo (pictured), is worth a visit and has its own attractions.
-Follow this link to the INTRODUCTION TO BENALMADENA (pdf, 846kb) for more detail.
+Follow this link to the Introduction to Benalmadena page for more detail.